MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_12_13_Fri_Final_Project_Workday.md

 <ins>TYS61XT.6</ins> Engage in the design thinking process to iteratively develop your work.<br>

 **SUCCESS CRITERIA:**
-- [ ] I have finished the first draft of my interactive image project.
+- [ ] I have started a final draft of my interactive image project.

 <table>
   <tr>